alebas-fr/Capsules-Network-With-Temporal-Attention/README.md

 - **Data-path**, path where you downloaded and unzipped the dataset.
 - **Path of others models**, path where the others models are saved for the features and probability fusions.

+For the others hyperparameters please refer to the json file.

 # Train the model

 To train the model you must run the following command: